mondbr/pofda-mywork/README.md

 1. Creating a repository with appropriate elements,
 2. Giving an overview of the of the data set and the variables it contains,
-3. Analysing the types of variables that should be used to model the variables in the data set
+3. Analysing the types of variables that should be used to model the variables in the data set,
 4. Visualisng data by creating varoius types of plots,
 5. Analysing two variables from the data set and provide an analysis of how correlated they are.